mcneel/developer.rhino3d.com/_guide_topics/cpp/user_data.md

   /*
   CRITICAL:
-    m_application_uuid must be assigned the uuid of the plug-in that will be responsible for reading and writing our user data.
+    m_application_uuid must be assigned the uuid of the plugin that will be responsible for reading and writing our user data.
-    In this example, we'll use PlugIn1 as our primary plug-in.
+    In this example, we'll use PlugIn1 as our primary plugin.
   */
   m_application_uuid = CPlugInUserData::PlugInId();